Prss161/Backpack_Brawl_AD_Watcher/README.md

-# Backpack_Brawl_AD_Watcher
+# Backpack Brawl AD Watcher

-Program will watch ADs automatically on Backpack Brawl Mobile app on Bluestacks
+This program automatically watches ads on the Backpack Brawl mobile app.

+The project utilizes Python for scripting and automating the process of watching ads for you.
+It uses Appium for Android automation, leveraging XPATH for navigation through ads and the app menu.
+For further optimization, screenshots of ads are taken to classify "close" and "skip" buttons using labelimg.
+This data is then used with OpenCV and PyTorch to create a model for object recognition of the close and skip buttons in ads.

-### First steps
+## First Steps

+### Install Required Python Packages

-install the required Python packages
+Install the required Python packages using the following command:

 ```sh
 pip install -r requirements.txt
 ```

+### Install Appium

-Then, install Appium globally using npm
+Install Appium globally using npm:

 ```sh
 npm install -g appium
 ```

-Install Blustacks and enable ADB, set resolution to `1280x720`
+### Setup Bluestacks

+1. Install Bluestacks.
+2. Enable ADB in Bluestacks.
+3. Set the resolution to `1280x720`.

-### How to use
+## How to Use

-Open Backpack Brawl via Bluestacks and navigate to main menu, then run python:
+1. Open Backpack Brawl via Bluestacks and navigate to the main menu.
+2. Run the following command to start the script:

 ```sh
 python .\main.py
 ```